antoniogrv/r18-scraper/README.md

 ### [ ! ] Doesn't work properly anymore as of 10-26-2021.
 Sadly, R18 recently updated its anti-scraping measures, making the already deprecated [request-html](https://requests.readthedocs.io/projects/requests-html/en/latest/)'s HTTPSessions even more useless.
 Right now, I don't feel like over-engineering how to scrape automatically (ie. using a headless browser) data from R18, so I'm probably going to implement a less-optimal software to achieve my needs.
 Still, options such as [Selenium](https://www.selenium.dev/) could be explored in the future.

-Generates content about JAV movies listed on [R18](https://www.r18.com/) and formats them for ZENRA's Blog.
+Generates content about JAV movies listed on [R18](https://www.r18.com/).
 Creates a folder with sample images, a table with informations about the movie, and a trailer, if possible.

 ![Preview](https://i.ibb.co/f49g1HF/ea89ed9a77ca859dbd380859a5d7ba38.png)